Morgan DeBaun

 Morgan DeBaun (born 1990) is an African American serial entrepreneur and corporate advisor.
-She is the Founder and CEO of Blavity Inc., the leading digital media company for Black culture and millennials.
+She is the Founder and CEO of Blavity Inc., a digital media company for Black culture and millennials.

 Early life and education

 DeBaun was born in St. Louis, Missouri.
 While living in a predominantly white suburban neighborhood, her family surrounded her with positive black role models.
 They sent her to a magnet school in the city so she could be around more children like herself.

 DeBaun showed an interest in business at an early age.
 She sold sugary snacks to her fellow students in their middle school that lacked vending machines, and she learned about investing from her father at age 14.

 She came up with the idea of Blavity Inc. while attending Washington University in St. Louis.
 Black students there would sit together at lunch and talk for hours.
 She referred to this gathering of African-American students as Black Gravity, or Blavity.